Pppp1116/content-license-policy/README.md

   Where this Policy uses phrases such as “includes”, “including”, or “for example”, such lists are illustrative and **not exhaustive**.
 Similar behaviors or uses that have the same practical effect are covered even if not explicitly listed.

 - **Capacity**:
   By using the Content, you represent that you have the legal capacity to enter into binding agreements in your jurisdiction, or that you have obtained any necessary consent from a parent or legal guardian.
+If you are under the age of majority in your jurisdiction, you must obtain permission from a parent or legal guardian before using the Content, and that parent or guardian will be deemed the Licensee for purposes of this Policy.

+---

+## 1A.
+License Grant and Reservation of Rights

+1. Subject to your full and ongoing compliance with this Policy, the Owner grants you a limited, revocable, non-exclusive, non-transferable, **non-sublicensable** license to access and use the Content solely for **Non-Commercial Use** as defined in Section 2.
+2. No other rights are granted.
+In particular, you receive **no**:
+   - Ownership or title in the Content;
+   - Commercial rights of any kind;
+   - Rights to sublicense, assign, or transfer this license to others (see Section 2.3).
+3. To the maximum extent permitted by law, **all rights not expressly granted to you in this Policy are reserved by the Owner**.

 ---